Decommissioning of the Texas Flag

 Let us retire the blue--Salute!

 My white field stands for the purity in all our Texas hearts!
-It represents the honor that each of us should pay to our state each day.
+It represents the honor that each of us should

 Let us retire the white--Salute!